Suspension railway: 1930s

 A unique demonstration electrically powered suspension line was built by the Scottish engineer George Bennie near Glasgow.
 Two propellers delivered 240 hp in a short burst for acceleration to the cruise speed of 160 km/h.
 It was not a true monorail as it used an overhead running rail and a guide rail below.

 1950s

 In 1947, Lucien Chadenson became interested in the Bennie Railplane experimental line, and the Paris Metro Route 11, which uses rubber tyres.
 A test track operated in Chateauneuf, south of Paris from 1958, but attracted no further interest in France.
 However, the Japanese have built two successful SAFEGE lines, the Siemens Company of Germany has developed a smaller scale system similar to the SAFEGE Monorail.
 Aerorail of Texas and Sky Train of Florida were promoting steel-wheel versions of SAFEGE as well but both appear to have ceased trading without having installed a system.
-Japan would later adopt the ALWEG and SAFEGE monorail systems and build more transit monorails than any other country in the world.
+Japan would later adopt the ALWEG and SAFEGE monorail systems including the Shonan Monorail and build more transit monorails than any other country in the world.